lirui-cyber/Accent-Recognition-Multi-task-System-with-Pretrained-Features/README.md

-# Accent Recognition Multi-task System with ASRInit
+# Accent Recognition Multi-task System with Pretrained Features

 # Data preparation scripts and training pipeline for the Accented English Recognition.